 The 1931 2° and 1964 10° Standard Observer functions are used in the calculation of color values to reflect the human response to the visible spectrum.

 Defining Color Values

-The CIE X, Y, Z tristimulus values are calculated from the CIE Standard Observer functions, a selected CIE illuminant and the reflectance or transmission of the sample.
+The CIE X, Y, Z tristimulus values are calculated from the CIE Standard Observer functions, a selected CIE illuminant and the reflectance or transmittance of the sample.
 At each wavelength, bar x, bar y and bar z functions are multiplied by the CIE illuminant.
-Then that value is multiplied by the reflectance or transmission of the sample at each wavelength.
+Then that value is multiplied by the reflectance or transmittance of the sample at each wavelength.
 The values for all the wavelengths are then summed and integrated to display CIE X, Y, Z color values.